cloud-marcel/Capstone-Project/starter_file/README.md

 The last column of the dataset is the label `DEATH_EVENT` to be predicted.

 ### Task
-Training the two models, I am going to predict if a person with CVD having specific features (like diabetes, sex, age) will survive the disease or not.
+After training the two models, I am going to predict if a person with CVD having specific features (like diabetes, sex, age) will survive the disease or not.
 This represents a classifcation problem.

 ### Access
 The dataset was downloaded from the Kaggle website and saved locally.
 It was then added to the workspace to work with: